dantonic81/hnb-airflow/README.md

     pip install -r requirements.txt

+All the requirements in requirements.txt file are there only for the purpose of testing, they are not needed for the program to function because the Airflow deployment already comes with them included.

-Run the unit tests using pytest:
+Run the unit tests (not included) using pytest:

    ```bash
    pytest